New Zealand, e-commerce and logistics

 Good to know

 To ensure a seamless buying experience and reliable delivery times for New Zealand buyers, it is a good idea to consider calculating and displaying all local taxes and duties up front.
-This involves assigning relevant HS codes to all your products and then using those to calculate the taxes and duties that need to be applied to a specific product.
-This can be an onerous task, for help, get in touch with SAMOS.
+For help, get in touch with SAMOS.

 What our experts say: